kumarikandam/trapcss/doc-wiki/Caveats.md

 - Not tested against or designed to handle malformed HTML or CSS
-- Excessive escaping or reserved characters in your HTML or CSS can break DropCSS's parsers
+- Excessive escaping or reserved characters in your HTML or CSS can break TrapCSS's parsers